 Employees may cover their spouse for one of the following amounts, not to exceed 50% of the amount of supplemental life insurance on the employee: $10,000, $20,000, $30,000, $40,000, or $50,000.
 Evidence of insurability satisfactory to the insurance carrier is not required if an employee wants to cover a spouse and applies for coverage within 31 days of the employee’s date of hire or eligibility, whichever comes later.
 With some exceptions, evidence of insurability will be required if an employee wants to cover a spouse but application for coverage is made after the 31-day period.

-The Cost Calculation Form may be used to help calculate the monthly cost for spouse life insurance.
+The enrollment process on the bswift application may be used to help calculate the monthly cost for spouse life insurance.
 This cost is a function of the employee’s age, not the spouse’s age.